-OTS maintains over 500 computers in its classrooms and public terminals throughout Main, Adams Street, and Rice campuses.
-The classrooms are used for both academic courses and IIT-organized events.
-The computers in these classrooms are refreshed on a three-year cycle to ensure students have access to equipment that supports their academic goals.
-The instructional software in the classrooms is reviewed and updated every semester by the IIT Software Committee.
-OTS supports remote printing from personal computers to printing release stations located in various computer labs and public areas.
-More information about this service is available on the OTS website, accessible through the myIIT Training and Support tab, and the MyPrint channel, which is located on the Finances tab of the myIIT portal.
+The Office of Technology (OTS) supports IIT's primary technology services including administrative systems, myIIT, and network and telephone infrastructure.
+OTS maintains over 500 computers in its classrooms, labs, and public terminals throughout the Main, Adams Street, and Rice Campuses.
+The computers in the classrooms and labs are refreshed on a three-year cycle, to ensure that students have access to equipment that supports their academic activities.
+The classroom and lab instructional software is reviewed and updated every semester by the IIT Software Committee.
+OTS also supports remote printing from personal laptops/desktops to printing release stations located in various computer labs and public areas.
+Additional information about this service is available on the IIT Print channel and the OTS portal website, accessible through the myIIT Training and Support tab.